Erika Harlacher

-Erika Lynn Harlacher-Stone (/ˈhɑːrlɑːkər/; born August 29, 1990) is an American voice actress who has provided voices for English dubbed Japanese anime shows and video games.
-Some of her major roles in anime include: Ami Kawashima in Toradora!, Mimori Togo in Yuki Yuna is a Hero, Asseylum Vers Allusia in Aldnoah.Zero, Elizabeth Liones in The Seven Deadly Sins, Kurapika in Hunter × Hunter, Violet in Violet Evergarden, and Yumeko in Kakegurui – Compulsive Gambler, and Shinobu in Demon Slayer: Kimetsu no Yaiba.
-In video games, she provides the voice of Kyoko Kirigiri and Kaede Akamatsu in the Danganronpa video game series, Venti and Istaroth in Genshin Impact, Juna Crawford in The Legend of Heroes: Trails of Cold Steel III and IV, Ayesha in Atelier Ayesha: The Alchemist of Dusk, Ann Takamaki in Persona 5, and Raging Bull in Ys IX: Monstrum Nox, Secret of Mana, Final Fantasy VII Remake.
+Erika Lynn Harlacher-Stone (/ˈhɑːrlɑːkər/ HAR-lahk-ər; born August 29, 1990) is an American voice actress who has provided voices for English dubbed Japanese anime shows and video games.
+Some of her major roles in anime include: Ami Kawashima in Toradora!, Mimori Togo in Yuki Yuna is a Hero, Asseylum Vers Allusia in Aldnoah.Zero, Elizabeth Liones in The Seven Deadly Sins, Shinobu Kocho in Demon Slayer: Kimetsu no Yaiba, Kurapika in Hunter × Hunter, Violet in Violet Evergarden, and Yumeko Jabami in Kakegurui – Compulsive Gambler.
+In video games, she provides the voice of Kyoko Kirigiri and Kaede Akamatsu in the Danganronpa video game series, Ann Takamaki in Persona 5, Venti and Istaroth in Genshin Impact, Juna Crawford in The Legend of Heroes: Trails of Cold Steel III and IV, Ayesha in Atelier Ayesha: The Alchemist of Dusk, and Raging Bull in Ys IX: Monstrum Nox, Secret of Mana, Final Fantasy VII Remake.

 Biography

 Harlacher grew up in Camarillo, California, and started acting in school plays.
 When she was around 9–10 years old, she was inspired by an interview by Christy Carlson Romano, who voiced the title character from Kim Possible, in which Romano said that with voice acting, you could go to work in your pajamas.
 Erika's mother responded that it was not a real job, and suggested Erika pursue acting only as a hobby.
 Her first exposure to anime was through Dragon Ball Z and Pokémon, which she considered more like cartoons, and then became more interested in manga and anime in school when Fruits Basket was being published in English.
 At La Reina High School, she was active in the Speech and Mock Trial team, winning the California state championship in 2008.
 She also competed on the school's diving team.